-Material damage Damage and destruction of components by excessive load.
+Material damage Damage to or destruction of components due to excessive load.

-- The side stand is designed for the weight of the motorcycle only.
-Do not sit on the motorcycle when it is supported by the side stand only.
-The side stand and/or the frame could be damaged and the motorcycle could fall over.
+The side stand is only designed for the weight of the motorcycle.
+Do no sit on the motorcycle when it is resting on the side stand.
+The side stand or the frame may become damaged and the motorcycle may fall over.

 - Brake the motorcycle.

 - Shift gear to neutral.

-- Switch off the ignition by turning the ignition key to the position $\otimes$ .
+- Switch off the ignition by turning the ignition key to the position ⋈.